AdobeDocs/uxp/src/pages/uxp-api/reference-js/Global Members/Data Transfers/Clipboard.md

 <a name="clipboard-writetext" id="clipboard-writetext"></a>

 ## writeText(text)
-Write text to clipboard.This can be used to implement cut and copy text functionality.
+Write text to clipboard.
+This can be used to implement cut and copy text functionality.

 **Returns**: `Promise`
 **See**: https://developer.mozilla.org/en-US/docs/Web/API/Clipboard/writeText